nfalconedotgov/DirectWindowsUpgrade/README.md

 - [MassGrave Genuine Windows ISOs](https://massgrave.dev/genuine-installation-media.html)

 Make sure to use an ISO that contains the Windows 11 version you want to upgrade to (e.g., 23H2, 24H2).

-## When to Use This Script

-- When Windows Update fails to offer major Windows 11 version upgrades
-- When systems have "unsupported" hardware that blocks updates
-- When you need to perform silent, unattended upgrades
-- For bulk upgrades across multiple systems with similar hardware

 ## Logs and Monitoring